nbinged/BlackJack/README.md

 Javascript, HTML, CSS.

 ## Features:
-* Randomized card dealing with shuffled decks everytime the game starts.
+* Randomized card dealing with shuffled decks every time the game starts.
-* Visual display of the cards recieved and a points system to keep track of your current points.
+* Visual display of the cards received and a points system to keep track of your current points.
 * Ability to 'HIT'(Add card), STAND(End your turn) and a in game currency betting system.
 In which you have to risk placing a   small minimum bet against the dealer to play.
 * Automated dealer function to play against.
 Created with real world dealer rules to ensure realistic play.